 - 3.5.1 Students may apply to take a Leave of Absence from their course for up to a total of four semesters, or two academic years.
 In this event, the maximum registration period will be extended for the same period.
-Periods of leave undertaken due to statutory childcare (including maternity leave, paternity leave, shared parental leave and adoptive leave) will not be counted towards the maximum total of four semesters, or two academic years, and the maximum registration period will be duly extended.
+Periods of leave undertaken due to mandatory jury service or statutory childcare (including maternity leave, paternity leave, shared parental leave and adoptive leave) will not be counted towards the maximum total of four semesters, or two academic years, and the maximum registration period will be duly extended.
 Students may be required to fulfil specified conditions before resumption of their studies.
-The University cannot guarantee continuation on the same course and/or modules. - 3.5.2 A student whose Leave of Absence has been approved for the whole or part of the year will remain registered for their course but should not attend University to study nor undertake assessments. - 3.5.3 Where a student takes a Leave of Absence during a University academic year before completing a module, any summative assessment submitted will be carried forward and will contribute to the students assessment result for that module when the student returns from Leave of Absence, provided the same assessment requirements remain. - 3.5.4 Where a student takes a Leave of Absence and has not passed any summative assessment, the student will be required to recommence the module without penalty. - 3.5.5 If a student takes a Leave of Absence because of extenuating circumstances, when they return to study they will deem themselves fit to study and the circumstances which affected their ability to study previously will not be considered a valid cause of poor performance again.
-The University will, however, exceptionally consider sudden or unexpected worsening of a disability and / or medical condition for a student registered with the University's Student Enabling Centre and where medical evidence is provided to confirm the condition.
+The University cannot guarantee continuation on the same course and/or modules. - 3.5.2 A student whose Leave of Absence has been approved for the whole or part of the year will remain registered for their course but should not attend University to study nor undertake assessments.
+Students completing apprenticeships must negotiate any break in learning directly with their employer (their attendance is monitored continually by the University in order to confirm the minimum 20% off the job training requirement stipulated by the ESFA). - 3.5.3 Where a student takes a Leave of Absence during a University academic year before completing a module, any summative assessment submitted will be carried forward and will contribute to the students assessment result for that module when the student returns from Leave of Absence, provided the same assessment requirements remain.

+- 3.5.4 Where a student takes a Leave of Absence and has not passed any summative assessment, the student will be required to recommence the module without academic penalty. - 3.5.5 If a student takes a Leave of Absence because of extenuating circumstances, when they return to study they will deem themselves fit to study and the circumstances which affected their ability to study previously will not be considered a valid cause of poor performance again.
+The University will, however, exceptionally consider sudden or unexpected worsening of a disability and / or medical condition for a student registered with the University's Disability Advisory Team and where medical evidence is provided to confirm the condition.